3CordGuy/listen-up/README.md

 There are a couple things I'd like to do yet with this small project.

 - UI Improvements
-  - Build an "actual" SPA front-end (single-page app with router)? ;)
   - Improve Notification system

 ## Getting Started